Yasmani Grandal Player Props: White Sox vs. Astros

 - Grandal hit .202 with seven doubles, five home runs and 46 walks.

-- Grandal picked up an RBI in 18.2% of his games last year (18 of 99), with more than one RBI in eight of them (8.1%).
-He had three or more RBIs in one game.
+- Grandal drove in a run in 18.2% of his 99 games last year, with two or more RBIs in 8.1% of those contests (eight).
+He drove in three or more runs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.